burhanrashid52/PhotoEditor/README.md

 ```
 Your can define your drawable or color resource directly using `app:photo_src`

-Your can set the image programatically by getting source from `PhotoEditorView` which will return a `ImageView` so that you can load image from resources,file or (Picasso/Glide)
+Your can set the image programmatically by getting source from `PhotoEditorView` which will return a `ImageView` so that you can load image from resources,file or (Picasso/Glide)
 ```
 PhotoEditorView mPhotoEditorView = findViewById(R.id.photoEditorView);